Basic HTML Elements

 Conclusion

-In the next lesson, you’ll learn about HTML attributes, which allow you to add extra information and behavior to these elements.
+In the next lesson, you’ll learn about HTML attributes and how they add meaning and behavior to elements

 Updated on: